JonThomas/Azure-SC-900-Study-Guide/3-Microsoft Security Solutions/44-Describe-Microsoft-Defender-for-Endpoint.md

 [Describe Microsoft Defender for Endpoint](https://docs.microsoft.com/en-us/learn/modules/describe-threat-protection-with-microsoft-365-defender/5-describe-defender-endpoint)

-Helps enterprises protect their endpoints: Endpoint vulnerabilities and misconfigurations.
-> Are endpoints only devices?
+Microsoft Defender for Endpoints delivers preventative protection, post-breach detection, automated investigation, and response for **devices** in your organization: Endpoint vulnerabilities and misconfigurations.

 It uses sensors to collect and processes signals from:
 * OS